-- The Trustees Body (MGB)
+- The Board of Trustees (MGB)

 - The Headteacher

 - The Senior Leadership Team

 The MGB meets on at least 5 occasions per year and its 2 sub committees meet at least 3 times per year, with the Finance, Premises and Personnel Committee meeting at least 5 times per year.
 The MGB is responsible for the strategic direction of the Trust.
-The Trustees are responsible for setting strategic policy, adopting an annual plan and budget, monitoring The Trust by the use of the budget and making major decisions about the direction of The Trust, capital expenditure and senior staff appointments.
+The Trustees are responsible for setting strategic policy, adopting an annual plan and budget, monitoring The Trust's income and expenditure by the use of the budget monitoring process and making major decisions about the direction of The Trust and senior staff appointments.